So, you want to know the secret to having a healthy pet? Great!

 Free Choice vs. Portion Control

-Always choose portion control, never free choice.
+Always choose portion control, never a free choice.

-Unless your veterinarian recommended free choice feeding, my recommendation is to feed fewer calories through smaller portions.
+Unless your veterinarian recommended free-choice feeding, my recommendation is to feed fewer calories through smaller portions.

 This recommendation goes right along with the instincts and behavior of our pets.